 Washington County Board of Supervisors Chairman Samuel J. Hall declared a State of Emergency for Washington County, initially effective as of 2:00 PM on March 16, 2020.
 The State of Emergency allows the county to continue facilitating the ongoing response to COVID-19 and to provide the County of Washington and local organizations with the flexibility needed to respond to this imminent threat to public health, safety and quality of life.

-- Washington County State of Emergency Declaration: Extension - Issued July 10, 2020
+- Washington County State of Emergency Declaration: Extension issued September 8, 2020

 KEEP SOCIAL DISTANCING, WEAR A MASK WHEN IN PUBLIC